airblade/css_dryer/README.markdown

 ## To Do

 * Make CssDryer work with Rails' asset packaging: incorporate Dan Walters' code on GitHub.
-* Rake task to generate and write .css files from .ncss ones.
+* Replace regexp-based nested-stylesheet parser with a Treetop parser.
 * Use .css.ncss naming convention.
 * Package as a gem as well as a plugin.
-* Configuration, e.g. #implicit_nested_divs = true
+* Configuration, e.g. `#implicit_nested_divs = true`
-* Replace regexp-based nested-stylesheet parser with a Treetop parser.
 * Merb compatibility.
 * Split out a separate EXAMPLES document.
+* Rake task to generate and write .css files from .ncss ones.

 ## Alternatives